gecio/gecio.github.io/docs/_optimist/guided_tour/step16/index.en.md

         type: string
 ```

-Now that we've defined our first parameter, we'll add the same resource to
+Now that you have defined our first parameter, you will add the same resource to
-our template like this:
+your template like this:

 ```yaml
 heat_template_version: 2014-10-16